William Henry Reed: Biography

 Elgar continued to turn to Reed for advice on technical problems involving the violin, such as the Violin Sonata in E minor, Op.
 82 (1918).
-The sonata was premiered in 1919 at the Aeolian Hall, London, by Billy Reed, with Landon Ronald at the piano.
+The sonata was premiered in 1919 at the Aeolian Hall, London, by Reed, with Landon Ronald at the piano.
 Reed also gave the second performance, but the work's main players then became Albert Sammons and William Murdoch.
 Reed also participated in the first performances of the String Quartet in E minor, Op.
 83 and the Piano Quintet in A minor, Op.
 84. These three works were written concurrently, when Elgar was living at Brinkwells, near Fittleworth in Sussex, and Reed often stayed at his house and went walking with him during this time.

-Elgar's wife died in 1920, and at her funeral at St Wulstan's Roman Catholic Church, Little Malvern, Billy Reed was part of the quartet that played a movement from Elgar's String Quartet.
+Elgar's wife died in 1920, and at her funeral at St Wulstan's Roman Catholic Church, Little Malvern, Reed was part of the quartet that played a movement from Elgar's String Quartet.

 In 1932 Elgar started writing his Third Symphony in earnest, after a BBC commission in which Reed and George Bernard Shaw played a part.
 He had been musing over such a work for some years, and had jotted down various themes and ideas on different pieces of manuscript paper.
 Now, he set about bringing them all together.
-He and Billy Reed would often try out certain sketches on violin and piano.
+He and Reed would often try out certain sketches on violin and piano.
 In October 1933, however, Elgar's cancer was diagnosed, and he died in February 1934.
 During that period of illness, he was able to jot down only a few more notes for the symphony, and he knew he would not be able to finish it.
 In December 1933, he said to Reed: "Don't let them tinker with it, Billy – burn it!"
 But Reed kept the sketches, amounting to 172 pages.
 After Elgar's death, George Bernard Shaw encouraged Reed to record his memories of Elgar; the book Elgar As I Knew Him was published in 1936, two years after Elgar's death.
 The book included facsimile reproductions of many of the 172 pages of sketches and also the instructions Elgar had given Reed for playing them and his guidance on where each sketch fitted into the overall work.
 Reed had also published the complete sketches in his article, "Elgar's Third Symphony" in The Listener (23 August 1935).
 These and other materials were later to prove invaluable for Anthony Payne, who first came across them in Reed's book in 1972.
 The first recording of Payne's elaboration of Elgar's sketches for the Third Symphony included a 70-minute discussion by Payne, including the sketches Elgar and Reed had played over on violin and piano.
-Billy Reed's own violin was used for this recording, with Robert Gibbs playing the violin and David Owen Norris the piano.
+Reed's own violin was used for this recording, with Robert Gibbs playing the violin and David Owen Norris the piano.